Core Course Requirements and Competencies

 CORE 7098 Comprehensive Examination (Distance Education Students Only)

 The Comprehensive Examination is the culminating experience for distance education students.
-This is a proctored comprehensive examination that covers all core areas of knowledge offered by the School of Health Sciences and Practice as well as the program areas of knowledge offered by the Environmental Health Science Department (see core and program requirements).
+This is a proctored comprehensive examination that covers all core areas of knowledge offered by the School of Health Sciences and Practice as well as the program areas of knowledge offered by the Environmental Health Science, Health Policy and Management, and Behavioral Science and Health Program concentrations (see core and program requirements).
 Distance Education students must earn a minimum score of 80% to complete this degree requirement.
 A reading list as well as more details regarding content will be available upon registration for the examination.
 (Note: The comprehensive examination requires a fee that is equivalent to the cost of 1 credit.)